 Engineering Intermediate Year

-First-year study in Engineering is open to all students who meet the entry requirements.
+Studying the Engineering Intermediate Year is possible for all students who meet the entry requirements.

 Support for Intermediate Year students

 Is a student-led peer mentoring scheme that is available to all Intermediate Year students.
 Mentors are current engineering students (in their second/third year) who have “been there and done that!”.
 The programme runs for the first 10 weeks of Semester 1, and is the perfect place to learn tips and tricks, ask questions, seek advice and meet new people.

 Events are held during the year specifically for Intermediate Year students.
 Once you have completed your enrolment for the Intermediate Year you can find information on Learn.

 If you have taken MATH199: Advancing in Mathematical Sciences, or equivalent courses at another institution and/or you achieve excellent NCEA, IB, or CIE results in relevant subjects at a New Zealand High School, you may be considered for Direct Entry to the First Professional Year of the BE(Hons) programme or be invited to study a Modified Intermediate Year.
 A Modified Intermediate Year involves taking some alternative (more advanced or interest) courses in place of some of the standard Intermediate Year courses and can be a good option for those still deciding which engineering discipline they wish to study in the Professional Years or for those who have achieved good results in one or two relevant subjects but not all three.

 To be considered for Direct Entry or a Modified Intermediate Year you should be expecting to achieve at the following level:

 - MATH199 - Advancing in Mathematical Sciences at University of Canterbury (or equivalent courses at another tertiary institution);